 Most overseas study programs sponsored by U.S. colleges work with the ten or so newer colleges (chartered in the last few decades).

-OSAP regularly works with five of the oldest and most distinguished colleges in Oxford: Magdalen (founded in 1458), New College (founded in 1379), Trinity (founded in 1554), Christ Church (founded in 1546) and, in cooperation with Oglethorpe University, Corpus Christi College (founded in 1517).
-OSAP may recommend Visiting Students to the first two colleges and Associate Members to the last three.
-These five colleges rank in the top quarter of the Oxford Academic League Tables.
+OSAP regularly works with four of the oldest and most distinguished colleges in Oxford: Magdalen (founded in 1458), New College (founded in 1379), Trinity (founded in 1554), and Oriel (founded in 1326).
+OSAP may recommend Visiting Students to the first two colleges and Associate Members to the last two.
+These four colleges rank in the top quarter of the Oxford Academic League Tables.